catalinii/minisatip/README.md

 	* The format is: ADAPTER1:PIN,ADAPTER2-ADAPTER4
 			* eg : 0,2-3

+* -c --ca-channels adapter_list:maximum_number_of_channels_supported: Specify the number of channels supported by the CAM and override the CAIDs
+	* The format is: ADAPTER1:[*]MAX_CHANNELS[-CAID1[-CAID2]...,ADAPTER2:MAX_CHANNELS[-CAID3[-CAID4]...]
-* -c --multiple-pmt adapter_list:maximum_number_of_channels_supported: Enable 2 PMTs inside of the same CAPMT to double the number of decrypted channels
+		 * before the MAX_CHANNELS enable 2 PMTs inside of the same CAPMT to double the number of decrypted channels
-	* The format is: ADAPTER1:MAX_CHANNELS[-CAID1[-CAID2]...,ADAPTER2:MAX_CHANNELS[-CAID3[-CAID4]...]
-			* eg : 0:1-100
+			* eg : 0:*1-100
-The DDCI adapters 0 will support maximum of 1 CAPMT (2 channels) and will use CAID1.
+The DDCI adapters 0 will support maximum of 1 CAPMT (2 channels because of *) and will use CAID1.
 If CAID is not specified it will use CAMs CAIDs
-Official CAMs support 1 or 2 channels, with this option this is extended to 2 or 4 By default every CAM supports 4 channels
+Official CAMs support 1 or 2 channels, with this option this is extended to 2 or 4 By default every CAM supports 1 channels

 How to compile:
 ------